gearsdigital/enhanced-toolbar-link-dialog/README.md

 - search for specific pages (by page title)
 - paginate through all existing pages (published/unpublished)
+- specify where to open the linked document in [KirbyText](https://getkirby.com/docs/reference/text/kirbytags)

-As soon as you have found your page you can select and insert it into your document.
+As soon as you have found your page, you can select and insert it into your document.

 ## Installation